sasham1/blessing.works/index.md

   background_style: bg-primary
   title: What is Blessing
   text: |-
-    Blessing is a new paradigm for gig economy employment, that works for everybody.
+    Blessing is bridging between the gig economy and workforce providers
     --------------------------------------------------------------------------------

     By creating a smart network of gig economy companies and workforce providers, Blessing allows more efficient utilization of employees' time, creating better opportunities for everyone.